Netcracker/DRNavigator/documentation/Architecture.md

 ## Service Sequence

-Service sequence is applied when a service should be reconfigured on one Kubernetes cluster before the second Kubernetes cluster (for example postgresql cluster), and when `standby` should be performed before `active`.
+Service sequence is applied when a service should be reconfigured on one Kubernetes cluster before the second Kubernetes cluster (for example Postgresql cluster), and when `standby` should be performed before `active`.

 ![](/documentation/images/site-manager-PG-service-with-CR-2clusters-new.png)